shresta4/CS126Fall2019/DEVELOPMENT.md

 - Used ofxButtons to create reset, save buttons
 - Made sure reset works after the game ends

+12/10/2019
+- Make AI using Minimax algorithm

 11/_ /2019
 - UI for name and piece
 - Make a file with constants "tie" "no result" json file etc etc., Save no_player as a constant
-- Add a delay before the AI plays
-- Make AI
+- Make AI faster, place my piece before AI does
 - test cases
 - Fix error with lookup table